🎯 TL;DR — Quick Answer

 Self-Employment History

-You’ll need to demonstrate at least two years of self-employment or business ownership.
-A CPA letter, business license, or combination of both typically satisfies this requirement.
+You’ll need to show at least two years of self-employment or business ownership.
+A CPA letter, business license, or combination of both typically works.
 Lenders want to see that your business is established — not brand new — before relying on its deposits to qualify a loan.

 Bank Statements